 DOORS (ROOM).
 Decorative stickers and gel clings are not allowed on room doors due to the damage that is caused by the residue and/or paint removal.
 Materials hung from "grip-a-strips" can hang no further than 18 inches from the grip-a-strip and must remain within the width of the grip-a-strip.
 No materials can be posted on the outside surface of the room entry door or door frame.
+Entry doors including bathrooms doors cannot be blocked to exclude entry by SHSU staff or emergency responders.

 ELECTRIC MOBILITY DEVICES.
 Electric mobility devices are not permitted inside any residential facility due to fire hazard issues.
+These devices should only be stored in designated bike racks and shall not be charged anywhere on campus.
 Violations will result in a \$250.00 fine.
-Examples include but are not limited to (Electric Bike, Electric Scooter, Electric Skateboard, Hoverboard, Segway).
-This policy does not apply to medically prescribed mobility devices.
+Devices stored in an unauthorized manner, will be impounded, and a storage fee of \$25 will be assessed.
+If a student stores their mobility device in an unauthorized manner and discovers that it is missing, they should contact the RHD before calling UPD.
+Examples include, but are not limited to (Electric Bike, Electric Scooter, Electric Skateboard, Hoverboard, segway).
+This policy does not apply to medically prescribed mobility devices